kirkekrusell/Data-engineering-project/Implementation/README.md

 This DAG reads the modified MTR file (`mtr_test_2.csv`), checks for NAs in the "Registrikood" column, removes the found rows with NAs and creates a new file version.
 The dag runs once a week at midnight on Sunday morning.

 ## Data Storage (ClickHouse)

+`docker exec -it airflow-webserver bash`
+`pip install clickhouse-driver`

+do the same for
+`docker exec -it airflow-scheduler bash`

+`docker restart airflow-webserver airflow-scheduler`
 # Bronze level

 In CLickHouse Query create table bronze_mtr_raw where we are adding new data